pakkapol-s/Quantitative-Financial-Analysis-Apple-Inc.-AAPL-/README.md

 - Solution: I leveraged Python's Matplotlib to create dual-axis charts.
 This technique allowed for the simultaneous plotting of metrics with vastly different scales (e.g., billions of dollars vs. percentage points or ratios), clearly illustrating the cause-and-effect financial relationships to support the key findings.

+# Spreadsheet samples

+Here are some snapshots of my spreadsheet used in this project.
+The full spreadsheet can be accessed [here](https://docs.google.com/spreadsheets/d/1bBbz_vUn7sLMHjyvH9wTFusqY_liPMgdXBQ_yj9SZYE/edit?usp=sharing)